Voices for Crash Victims Will Be Heard Today on DemocracyNow on GM Settlement

 The NY Times reports:

 “Federal prosecutors are poised to settle a criminal investigation into General Motors, according to people briefed on the matter, accusing the automaker of failing to disclose a safety defect tied to at least 124 deaths.
-The case, which the prosecutors plan to release on Thursday, would cap a wide-ranging investigation that tainted the automaker’s reputation for quality and safety and damaged its bottom line.
+The case, which the prosecutors plan to unveil on Thursday, would cap a wide-ranging investigation that tainted the automaker’s reputation for quality and safety and damaged its bottom line.

 In recent months, some G.M. officials expected that the company would pay more than the $1.2 billion paid last year by Toyota for concealing unintended acceleration problems in its vehicles.
-The company also faced the possibility that it would have to plead guilty to a crime, but instead has agreed to sign a so-called deferred-prosecution agreement, the people said, a deal that effectively amounts to probation for corporations.
+The company also faced the possibility that it would have to plead guilty to a crime.

-Notably, G.M. employees are also expected to avoid indictment, though the investigation is expected to continue, according to the people briefed on the matter.
-After more than a yearlong investigation, federal prosecutors in Manhattan and the Federal Bureau of Investigation struggled to pin criminal wrongdoing on any one G.M. employee, concluding instead that the problems stemmed from a collective failure at the automaker.
+Notably, G.M. employees are also expected to avoid indictment, though the investigation will most likely continue, according to the people briefed on the matter.
+After more than a yearlong inquiry into the defect — which involved faulty ignition switches that could unexpectedly turn off, cutting the engine and disabling airbags — federal prosecutors in Manhattan and theFederal Bureau of Investigation struggled to pin criminal wrongdoing on any one G.M. employee.
+They concluded instead that the problems stemmed from a collective failure by the automaker….

 Laura Christian, the birth mother of 16-year-old Amber Rose, who was killed in a July 2005 crash in Maryland, said she was shocked to hear that G.M. might pay less than Toyota paid to resolve its case.